matthewmcneilly/unity-roll-a-zombie/README.md

 ## License

 This projects source code is under the GLPv3 license.
-All contributions welcome.
-Fork away.
 However the projects assets are not, please consider purchasing through Bitgem or the Udemy course, both are linked in the API Reference section.